 '''

 class MyMutex {

-public Thread locked = null;
+public Thread owner = null;

-public void lock() throws InterruptedException {
+public synchronized void lock() throws InterruptedException {

-if ( this.locked != null )
+if ( this.owner != null )

 this.wait();

-this.locked = Thread.currentThread();
+this.owner = Thread.currentThread();

 }

 public void unlock() {

-if ( this.locked == Thread.currentThread() ) {
+if ( this.owner == Thread.currentThread() ) {

 this.notify();

-this.locked = null;
+this.owner = null;

 } else

 throw new IllegalStateException();

 }

 '''

-(a) (10 points) Correct the mistakes in this impelentation of a mutex class.
+(a) (10 points) Correct three mistakes in this impelentation of a mutex class.
 Explain the reason for each of your corrections.
 In particular, what could go wrong if each particular correction isn't made?
 (You can ignore the throws InterruptedException.
 It is needed for the code to compile.)